 After a few years, including travel and lots of odd jobs, I finally I decided I had to get serious about math.
 My obsession compelled me to enroll in college full time again."

-"I had about 2 years worth of credits in from my years of taking classes part time, so I dug in and finished my bachelors.
+"I had about two years' worth of credits in from my years of taking classes part time, so I dug in and finished my Bachelor's.
 I had to leave my friends in San Francisco to go to college further north, but I found a new little family comprised of all the math nerds at Sonoma State.

 But then, one of my professors said to me, ‘aBa, you're retaking and retaking all of the most advanced-level math classes.
 We don't have anything more for you here.
 You know what?
 There's this thing called grad school.’